Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

-\section{CGPP for spin-0 particles}
+\section{CGPP for spin-$0$ particles}

-Since CGPP is a consequence of the cosmological expansion, it is reasonable to expect that this phenomenon would be most efficient at the earliest moments in our cosmic history when the expansion rate $H$ was largest.
-For this reason, CGPP is usually discussed in the context of inflation and reheating.
-In this section we provide a brief overview of inflationary cosmology, followed by a summary of key results for scalar CGPP including a discussion of the implications for dark matter.
-We focus on spin-0 particles in this section, and studies of CGPP for fields with nonzero spin are discussed in the next section.
+Since CGPP is a consequence of the cosmological expansion, it is reasonable to expect this phenomenon to be most efficient at the earliest moments in our cosmic history, when the expansion rate $H$ was the largest.
+For this reason CGPP is usually discussed in the context of inflation and reheating.
+In this section we provide an overview of inflationary cosmology followed by a summary of key results for scalar CGPP, including a discussion of the implications for dark matter.
+We focus on spin-$0$ particles in this section, and studies of CGPP for fields with nonzero spin are discussed in \sref{sec:Spin}.